EGI-Federation/documentation/content/en/users/tutorials/_index.md

 ## Overview

-The following guides and tutorials show you how to perform common tasks in the EGI infrastructure.
-Each of the following sections addresses a specific use case: it describes how to set up the EGI services needed for that use case, how to connect or operate them together, and will walk you step-by-step towards achieving a task or setup that can be immediately used by researchers and scientists.
+In this section you can find a series of Tutorials and Guides designed by the members of the EGI Federation with the goal of providing researchers and scientists with initial knowledge from which they can perform common tasks in the EGI federated infrastructure.

+The content is organised according to four different skill levels:

+* **FOUNDATION** (or entry level): provides an overview of the EGI federation and of the EGI services, with highlights of their typical use cases.
+* **INTERMEDIATE**: provides details on individual services from the EGI owned service portfolio, as well as services that are offered by the broader EGI community to complement the EGI services towards certain types of advanced computing use cases.
+* **ADVANCED** (for more expert users): provides a deep-diving on the advanced services to conduct world-class research and innovation will be presented.
+* **SCIENTIFIC**: presents examples of domain-specific Thematic Services benefiting from the solutions offered by the EGI Infrastructure.

+To get you started, click on the training modules available below!